thelonious/kld-intersections/README.md

 - Polyline
 - Rectangle

-## Goals
+# Goals

 - Cover intersections for all types of curves and shapes in SVG
 - Minimize external dependencies
 - Make it easier to port to other languages
-- Assume this is a low-level API upon which other simpler and richer APIs will be built
+- Assume this is a low-level API upon which other APIs will be built
 - Be a potential educational resource by demonstrating each intersection type independently, without relying on the results of other intersection types

-## Install
+# Installation

     npm install kld-intersections

+# Usage

+kld-intersection allows you to find intersections using two general approaches:

+- By calling the intersection methods directly
+- By creating simple descriptors of shapes and then letting the library determine which method to invoke

-## Usage
+## Intersection API

+At the lowest level, you can invoke intersection methods directly in the `Intersection` class.
 In order to determine which intersection routine to invoke, you will need to determine two bits of information for each curve involved in the intersection:

 1. The name the library uses to refer to the given curve type
 2. The arguments, their order and their types, used to represent the curve parameters to the library